 The other group of controlling people are types who deliberately set out to control and dominate those around them.
 They can be arrogant, pushy, selfish, self centered, sly, jealous, cruel, calculating, sneaky, aggressive and downright bullying.
 Now, obviously if you met someone and within 2 minutes you realized they had all these characteristics, you would run a mile, you would avoid them and never have any more to do with them.
 So these types actually disguise themselves when they first meet people.
 The put on an act and they can be charming, funny, intelligent, helpful, friendly, pleasant, relaxed and confident.
 They give the impression that it would be great to know them better and spend more time with them.
 In this way they lure people into their circle of influence.

 Many people have the idea that they would easily be able to spot an abusive, controlling person.
-They believe that they would never get caught in an abusive situation and even if they found themselves with an abuser they would just leave.
+They believe that they would never get caught in an abusive situation or in a cult and if they ever found themselves with an abuser they would just leave.
 These beliefs are very dangerous and actually make people more vulnerable to the manipulators.

 The controlling people we are dealing with here know how to manage all aspects of a relationship.
 They start from the word go by manipulating your impressions of them.
 They lead you to think that they are wonderful people, that they are bright and worldly, they have something that is of value to you, either friendship, business knowledge, love, information about being fully human, a skill that you want and a myriad of other things.
 And not only do they have it, they are willing to give it to you because they like you, they think you are special, unique, they like you for who you are.
 And because what they are offering is exactly what you need in that moment, it is all too easy to be entranced and fall under their spell, and so the relationship begins.